hokus15/home-assistant-config/README.md

 * Close outside fence if open
 * Check for opened windows / doors (if any door or window is open it tells me using text-to-speech service)
 * Turn off outside lights
-* Turn on stairs lamp for one minute
+* Turn on stairs lamp for two minutes
 * Turn off hall lamp
-* Turn off Chrismas tree lights
+* Turn off Chrismas tree lights (during Chrismas)